AY2122S1-CS2103T-W11-2/tp/docs/UserGuide.md

 **Output:**

 ![ViewShiftCommandList](images/ViewShiftCommandList.png)
-_Staff working at the specified shift are displayed in Staff View._
+_Staff working at the specified shift are displayed in Staff View_

 ![ViewShiftCommandSchedule](images/ViewShiftCommandSchedule.png)
-_Staff working at the specified shift are displayed in Schedule View._
+_Staff working at the specified shift are displayed in Schedule View_

 **Go to:**
 [Table of Contents](#table-of-contents)